 4.06 Any capital acquisitions or other purchases using an Internal Loan must be made in accordance with Signing Authority Policy and Procurement and Tendering Policy.
 Acquisitions of real property and major capital equipment must also be approved by the Board of Governors (on the recommendation of the Building and Property Committee).

 4.07 Internal Loan requests must be submitted to the VP Finance and Operations or AVP Financial Resources who will base the approval on the available funds and a business case presented by the borrowing unit.

 4.08 Once an Internal Loan is approved, Financial Resources will prepare an agreement outlining the terms of the loan and will provide a copy of the agreement and a repayment schedule to the borrowing unit.

 4.09 Interest rates for Internal Loans will be fixed for 5 years with a repayment period no longer than 25 years (subject to 4.10 below).
 Rates for new Internal Loans will be set based on the University bank deposit rate plus a percentage approved annually by the Board of Governors (on the recommendation of the Finance and Investments Committee).

 4.10 Internal Loans for real estate purchases will be given an interest rate equivalent to the spread between the University current mortgage rate and the University bank deposit rate, if the property is considered collateral and within the strategic direction of the Campus Master Plan.
-For real estate purchases, repayment periods beyond 25 years may be considered and require approval of the VP Finance and Administration.
+For real estate purchases, repayment periods beyond 25 years may be considered and require approval of the VP Finance and Operations.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×